 Answered By Library Staff

-The answer is: probably not.
 This is not necessarily a copyright issue, but a licensing issue.
-It might be breaking your terms of service to show a personal account's streaming video to a class.
-Some streaming platforms, however, have allowed for certain access to documentaries or might even stream them for free on other platforms, like Netflix does on YouTube.
+Doing so might break your terms of service that you agreed to, to show a personal account's streaming video to a class, since it is an individual license and not an institutional one.
+However, some streaming platforms have allowed for certain access to documentaries for classroom use or might even stream them for free on other platforms, like Netflix does on YouTube.
+In cases like those, it would be an acceptable use.

 Please see the link below for a breakdown from lawyers on the nuances of this issue: